david138/Nash-Equilibrium/README.md

 -p: The pure strategy Nash equilibriums will be printed
 -m: The mixed strategy Nash equilibriums will be printed

+python nash_eq.py file1 -p
+will print the pure strategy Nash equilibriums for the grid in file1

 Written in Python, requires numpy